aspose-total/Aspose.Total-Products/total/en/cpp/conversion/svg-to-tsv/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to TSV in C++ Applications" h2="Convert SVG to TSV in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert SVG to TSV?</h2>

+SVG (Scalable Vector Graphics) is a vector image format that is widely used for creating and displaying graphics on the web.
+It is an XML-based format that is used to define vector-based graphics for the web.
+On the other hand, TSV (Tab Separated Values) is a text file format that is used to store tabular data.
+It is a popular format for exchanging data between different applications.
+Converting SVG to TSV is a useful process for those who need to store and manipulate tabular data in a text file format.

+<h2>How Aspose.Total helps for SVG to TSV Conversion?</h2>

+Aspose.Total for C++ is a comprehensive file format automation library that provides a wide range of features for manipulating different file formats.
+It includes APIs for manipulating PDF, Excel, Word, PowerPoint, and other file formats.
+It also provides APIs for converting SVG to TSV.
+The process of converting SVG to TSV in C++ via Aspose.Total is a simple two step process.

-Converting SVG to TSV in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export SVG to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to TSV.
+In the first step, you can export SVG to XLSX by using Aspose.PDF for C++.
+Aspose.PDF for C++ is a powerful PDF manipulation library that provides a wide range of features for creating, editing, and converting PDF documents.
+It also provides features for converting SVG to XLSX.

+In the second step, you can convert XLSX to TSV by using Aspose.Cells for C++.
+Aspose.Cells for C++ is a powerful spreadsheet programming API that provides a wide range of features for creating, editing, and manipulating spreadsheets.
+It also provides features for converting XLSX to TSV.

+Thus, Aspose.Total for C++ provides a simple and efficient way to convert SVG to TSV in C++.
+It is a comprehensive file format automation library that provides a wide range of features for manipulating different file formats.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}